Keeping Your Math Skills Sharp Over The Summer

 Here is another video about strategies for subtraction facts.
 I recommend the usage of FACT FAMILIES in order to learn the basic subtraction facts.
 That way, when children have a subtraction problem, such as 7 − 5 = ____, they will learn to think through addition and fact families: 5 and 2 and 7 form a fact family, OR that 5 + 2 = 7, so 7 − 5 = 2.
 The video also shows a fun tool for subtraction facts called number rainbows!

-Next, this video below explains how to use a "structured drill" for multiplication tables:
+Lastly, this video below explains how to use a "structured drill" for the multiplication tables: